100000000x/website/_posts/2020-10-27-react-token-based-authentication-django.md

 type: blog
 ---

-We will write React code to interact with token-based authentication REST API from the Django backend.
+In this post, we will write React code to interact with token-based authentication REST API from the Django backend.
 We will use code from the previous post: [Token Based Authenitcation with Django Rest Framework and Djoser](/tutorial/token-based-authentication-django-rest-framework-djoser) (code with tag [v3](https://github.com/saasitive/django-react-boilerplate/tree/v3))

 This post will be splitted into following parts: